open-telemetry/opentelemetry-js-contrib/metapackages/auto-instrumentations-node/README.md

 It provides a completely automatic, out-of-the-box experience.
 Please see the [Supported Instrumentations](#supported-instrumentations) section for more information.

-Enable auto instrumentation by requiring this module using the --require flag:
+Enable auto instrumentation by requiring this module using the [--require flag][require-url]:

 ```shell
 node --require '@opentelemetry/auto-instrumentations-node/register' app.js